 Budgeted Balance Sheet and Master Budget

-For this, the company prepares the budgeted income or profit/loss statement, as well as the balance sheet.
+For this, the company prepares the budgeted income or profit/loss statement and the balance sheet.
 These two statements show the impact of all other budgets on the financial standing of the firm if the estimates meet the actual performance.

 One may also take it as a sanity check.
-Management wants to ensure if its plans are in-line with the long-term interest of the firm or not.
+Management wants to ensure that its plans are in-line with the long-term interest of the firm or not.